Existing NHS and public sector customers

 N3 services ended on 31 March 2017

 The central contract arrangements for N3 ceased on 31 March 2017 and from that date you're no longer able to extend or buy new N3 services.
-Your connectivity will continue to be supported through the Transition Network and full HSCN services will be available later in 2017.
+Your connectivity will continue to be supported through the Transition Network and you can contact HSCN compliant suppliers now to procure HSCN connectivity.
 NHS Digital will provide the guidance and advice you need to start planning your migration from N3 to HSCN and will help you migrate to HSCN connectivity services at the earliest opportunity.

 Your existing N3 services will continue to operate via the HSCN Transition Network until you migrate to HSCN.

-HSCN will be an interoperable 'network of networks' provided by multiple suppliers who will adhere to common and open standards.
-It will act as a single network provided by many suppliers.
+HSCN is an interoperable 'network of networks' provided by multiple suppliers who will adhere to common and open standards.
+It acts as a single network provided by many suppliers.
 This means health and care providers can access services and share information, regardless of their location or network supplier.

 We'll continue to monitor supplier compliance to ensure the integrity of the HSCN environment is retained.